1998–2002 Argentine great depression: 1990s

-Massive tax evasion and money laundering contributed to the movement of funds toward offshore banks.
+Reports indicate that tax evasion and money transfers to offshore banks played a role in capital outflows.

 A congressional committee started investigations in 2001 over accusations that Central Bank Governor Pedro Pou, a prominent advocate of dollarization, and members of the board of directors had overlooked money laundering within Argentina's financial system.
 Clearstream was accused of being instrumental in this process.

 Other Latin American countries, including Mexico and Brazil (both important trade partners for Argentina) faced economic crises of their own, leading to mistrust of the regional economy.
 The influx of foreign currency provided by the privatization of state companies had ended.
 After 1999, Argentine exports were harmed by the devaluation of the Brazilian real against the dollar.
 A considerable international revaluation of the dollar directly weakened the peso relative to Argentina's trading partners: Brazil (30% of total trade flows) and the eurozone (23% of total trade flows).

 After having grown by over 50% from 1990 to 1998, Argentina's GDP declined by 3% in 1999 and the country entered what became a three-year-long recession.
 President Fernando de la Rúa was elected in 1999 on a reform platform that nevertheless sought to maintain the peso's parity with the dollar.
 He inherited a country with high unemployment (15%), lingering recession, and continued high levels of borrowing.
 In 1999, economic stability became economic stagnation (even deflation at times), and the economic measures taken did nothing to avert it.
 The government continued its predecessor's economic policies.
 Devaluing the peso by abandoning the exchange peg was considered political suicide and a recipe for economic disaster.
 By the end of the century, complementary currencies had emerged.